Contents

 Rents & Vacancy

-In general, occupancy remains solid for most shopping centers, with the newly delivered schemes generally well received by the market, including retail parks in quite small towns.
+In general, occupancy remains solid for most shopping centers, with the newly delivered schemes generally well received by the market, including retail parks in small towns.
 Meanwhile, dominant malls still have virtually non-existent available spaces and waiting lists for potential tenants, allowing these locations to achieve a healthy rate of change of tenants to achieve an optimal mix.
-On the rent side, the re-acceleration of sales in 2024 is likely to improve the picture a bit as far as turnover rents go, while it is also important to note that overall sales remain comfortably above pre-pandemic levels.
+On the rent side, 2025 saw increases in rents as turnover remains good (at least in the first part of the year).

 Outlook